An applicant is considered for admission to the SHARP Summer certificate program if he/she meets the following minimum admission requirements:

 - An undergraduate cumulative average of at least 80 percent (or standardized equivalent from other institutions of higher learning) leading to a Bachelor’s degree or its equivalent from recognized institutions of higher learning.

-- At least two letters of recommendation (sealed letters are to be sent to Ms. Rima Kaddoura, Daniel ACC Building, 3rd floor).
+- An official transcript of university records, sent in a sealed envelope stamped by the issuing institution (transcripts are to be emailed to firstname.lastname@example.org or sent to Ms. Rima Kaddoura, Daniel ACC Building, 3rd floor).

-- A statement of purpose (~400 words) indicating the purpose for applying to the program, and specifying the applicant’s research interests and/or practical experience.
+- A statement of purpose (~400 words) indicating the following:

 Applications to the SHARP Summer Program are reviewed by the SHARP executive committee.
 An application should include the following documents to be reviewed: Official university transcript, two letters of recommendation, CV, statement of purpose, and evidence on English language proficiency (when applicable).
 Students are notified of the decision at least one month prior to the beginning of the SHARP Summer certificate.